laktek/punch2/README.md

 * Built-in support for Tailwind
 * Built-in support for TypeScript, JS imports
 * Automatic asset minification and fingerprinting
+* Easy RSS feed generation
 * Serve multiple websites with different domains (with SSL)
 * On-demand Rendering on server-side
 * Content API (works as a headless CMS for client-side rendering)
 * Website contents can be stored in different formats and sources (JSON, Markdown, CSV, or external sources like Notion)
 * Extendable using plugins
 * SQLite DB of contents available for direct access during build and runtime
-* Static and dynamic routing
 * Compliant with Web Vitals recommendations https://web.dev/articles/vitals
 * Automatic sitemap generation
 * Host it anywhere Vercel, Netlify, GitHub Pages, S3, or VPS